 If you don’t have a lot of melt-and-pour soap-making experience, or if this whole process seems too fiddly for you, just do a dump swirl.

 Ladle or pour the soap base randomly into your mold and call it good.
 It will still be lovely and unique, I promise!

-For comparison, in the picture below, the bar the left was made with the first method and the bar on the right was made with the dump swirl method.
-Both cool end results, just different.
+For comparison, in the picture below, the bar on the left was made with the first method, and the bar on the right was created with the dump swirl method.
+Both are cool end results, just different.

 Need some more handmade gift ideas?
 Check these out:

-Don’t forget to grab your FREE Quick-Start Guide to Making Soap Without Lye!
+Don’t forget to grab your FREE Quick-Start Guide To Maing Soap Without Lye!

 Sign up and I’ll send it to your inbox now.